Stitch Markers: Tiny Tools, Big Impact on Your Knitting Projects

 Q: Can I make DIY stitch markers?

 Absolutely.
 Try using safety pins, scrap yarn loops, or small jewelry rings.
-But for regular knitting, invest in quality markers to prevent yarn damage.
+However, for regular knitting, invest in quality markers to prevent yarn damage.

 Q: What should I do if my stitch markers snag the yarn?